MicrosoftDocs/well-architected/well-architected/saas/compute.md

   When choosing a tenancy model, balance the cost savings of resource sharing with the need to guarantee customer performance.
 Over-sharing resources or allowing excessive consumption can degrade the customer experience.

+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Performance and cost.** Sharing resources among customers can be cost-efficient, but if some customers use more resources than expected, this approach can degrade performance for others.
+To prevent this, implement proper resource governance to ensure tenant usage stays within expected limits.

 ### Design recommendations

 | Recommendation | Benefit |